 What is PWTC?

-- practice in technical writing, editing, and software documentation;
+- practice in professional writing and editing

 Firms currently employing PWTC graduates include: Alcatel-Lucent, athenahealth, Bose, Eze Software Group, Facebook, Hewlett-Packard, IBM Lotus Software, Motorola, Oracle, Quintiles Outcome, and RSA Security.